quicwg/base-drafts/draft-ietf-quic-transport.md

 Strategies and implications of the frequency of generating acknowledgments are discussed in more detail in {{QUIC-RECOVERY}}.

-An endpoint that is only sending ACK frames won't receive acknowledgments from its peer unless those acknowledgements are included in packets with ACK-eliciting frames.
+An endpoint that is only sending ACK frames will not receive acknowledgments from its peer unless those acknowledgements are included in packets with ACK-eliciting frames.
 A sender SHOULD bundle ACK frames with other frames when possible.